 Airbnb asks product design and product improvement questions to assess your product sense and user centricity.

-If you'd like to learn more about answering this kind of question, then check out our separate guides on product design questions, product improvement questions, and how to demonstrate product sense.
+If you'd like to learn more about answering this kind of question, then check out our guides on product sense questions, product design questions, and product improvement questions.

 Example product sense and design questions asked by Airbnb: